 |3.Objectives||Civil Engineering||Civil Engineering||1|

-O2: An ability to design and conduct experiment, as well as, to analyze and interpret data.
+b- an ability to design and conduct experiments, as well as to analyze and interpret data.

-O8: The broad education necessary to understand the impact of engineering solutions in a global and societal context and knowledge of contemporary issues.
+h- the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context

-O9: Recognition of the need for and ability to engage in life-long learning.
+i- a recognition of the need for, and an ability to engage in life-long learning

 |4.Goals||Civil Engineering||Civil Engineering||1|